Taylor Aggression Paradigm: Design

 At its core, the TAP in all its variations is an adversarial competition task.
 In the original task, participants select an intensity of electric shock to deliver to an opponent prior to competing on a test in which they had to flip a switch in response to a cue from a light (apparently assessing reaction time).
 The loser of the test received a shock predetermined by their opponent.
 This test was then repeated however many times to find consistent results.

 In its current form, the TAP is a computerized task in which the participant competes against an ostensible opponent on a reactive time task incorporated within a computer program utilizing a keyboard.
 The participant competes against the ostensible opponent on a series of trials with each trial involving an iteration of a reaction time task or game.
 Commonly, one test session using the TAP will involve 10-40 trials or iterations of the reaction time game.
 Aggression is measured as the duration or severity of the noxious stimuli administered by the participant against the opponent.
 Further evolution of the design has seen the process by which this task is accomplished modified while staying true to this basic design.
 Since its earliest iteration as a series of lights and switches on a wooden box to current complex graphical user interfaces on computer screens, the basic design of the paradigm has stayed consistent.

 A subsequent design improvement to the TAP allowed noxious stimuli delivered by the ostensible opponent to the participant to be grouped by level of provocation (allowing the researcher to manipulate provocation).
 Commonly, participants receive stimuli that are grouped as no provocation (not provoking whatsoever), low provocation, and high provocation.
 This allows researchers to differentiate participants’ responses by the level of perceived aggression they experienced and respond to.
 Currently, three different types of noxious stimuli are utilized in TAP research.
 These include electric shocks delivered via electrodes attached to a participant's hand, noise blasts delivered via headphones, or demeaning and hurtful messages delivered via text.

 Variations

-Though the TAP has been criticized for its lack of standardization among all its forms, its variability is inconsequential as all forms of the task stay true to its original design and aim.
+The TAP has been criticized for its lack of standardization because this can result in p-hacking.